Bigsby/gotchas/docs/contents/clinking.md

 Hello, world!
 ```

-One would thing the _only_ content on the resulting _hello_ file would be the _main_ function but that is far for truth.
+One would think the _only_ content on the resulting _hello_ file would be the _main_ function but not so much.
 Let's see what [nm](https://linux.die.net/man/1/nm) has to show:
 ```sh
 $ nm hello
 0000000000004030 B __bss_start